alexb760/react-stuff/adop-me/REDME.md

 # install the specific prettier version.
 npm install --save-dev prettier@2.7.1
 ```
-note: is needed to create a `.pretierrc` file in the command so that vs will know there is a prettier config.
+Note: is needed to create a `.pretierrc` file in the command so that vs will know there is a prettier config.

 ```shell
 #install eslint